-Other income of the group was Baht 97 million or 3% of the total revenue.
-It was revenue from other business operations ,such as gain from exchange rate and interest income which normally similar amount every year.
-In addition, the group had other income from sale of land without buildings (Investment property) and adjustment of obligation from retirement employees.
+Other income of the group was 91 million baht or 3% of the total revenue.
+It was revenue from other business operations, such as foreign exchange gains, interest income, etc., was in the same proportion every year.

 3. Costs of good sold and gross profit